 Medicare Part C (Medicare Advantage)

-A Medicare Advantage Plan (like an HMO or PPO) is another health coverage choice you may have as part of Medicare.
-Medicare Advantage Plans, sometimes called “Part C” or “MA Plans,” are offered by private companies approved by Medicare.
+A Medicare Advantage plan (like an HMO or PPO) is a Medicare health coverage option you may have when you qualify for Medicare due to age or disability.
+Medicare Advantage plans, sometimes called “Part C” or “MA” plans, are offered by private companies approved by Medicare.

-If you join a Medicare Advantage Plan, the plan will provide all of your Part A (Hospital Insurance) and Part B (Medical Insurance) coverage.
-In all plan types, you are always covered for emergency and urgent care.
-Medicare Advantage Plans must cover all of the services that Original Medicare covers except hospice care.
-Original Medicare covers hospice care even if you are in a Medicare Advantage Plan.
-Medicare Advantage Plans aren’t considered supplemental coverage.
+If you join a Medicare Advantage plan, the plan will provide all of your Part A (Hospital Insurance) and Part B (Medical Insurance) coverage.
+In MA plan types, you are covered for emergency and urgent care.
+Medicare Advantage plans must cover all of the services that Original Medicare covers, except hospice care.
+Original Medicare covers hospice care even if you are in a Medicare Advantage plan.

 Who Can Enroll in Medicare Part C?